9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 The Samsung T7 Shield earns its reputation through durability specs that genuinely stand out.
 IP65-rated protection covers both water jets and fine dust ingress — a stricter rating than most consumer SSDs.
 Drops up to 3 meters are covered, and Samsung’s internal SSD components have a track record that rivals any manufacturer in the space.
 Samsung consistently tops long-term reliability surveys among portable SSD users.

 Read speeds top out around 1,050 MB/s via USB 3.2 Gen 2.
 That’s half of what the WD P40 delivers, but it’s more than adequate for PS4 game playback and PS5 backup transfers.
 The speed difference only matters significantly when moving very large files — for general game storage purposes, 1,050 MB/s feels fast.
-At $137.49 for 1TB, the pricing is competitive versus other rugged options.
+The pricing stays competitive versus other rugged options.

 The T7 Shield is backward compatible down to USB 3.0 and 2.0, so it’ll work with older PC setups without adapters.
 The textured rubber exterior adds grip without adding bulk.
 For PS5 owners who want external storage from a brand with a deep reliability history and don’t need flagship transfer speeds, the T7 Shield is the safe, sensible choice.